EastonThewes/taren/Campaigns/Campaign 1/Session Prep/The Awakening (Adventure Outline).md

 Read this to the players

 > As your listening to the soft lull of the piano play and enjoying your meal, the door that leads into The Valley's Rest bursts open slamming into the wall.
-Stan
+Everyone in the bar turns their head and see standing in the doorway is a small human woman, drenched from the rain and franticly walking into the tavern.
+> "He's went in.
+Oh my he went in there." she says.
+"Who did?
+Ethel who went in?" say
+>